smartshark/promise-challenge/CfP.md

 We drop the last three month of each project and then use the 500 commits before that for scoring.

 All data that is older than the commit that is predicted may be used for training.
 This means that only bugs that were reported and fixed prior to the commit that is predicted may be used as bug labels to prevent a time-travel information leak.
 We therefore recommend to leave a time-gap between the training and test data.
-Our sample demonstrates how this can be done by using a three month gap before the last 500 commits of a project.
+Our sample demonstrates how this can be done by using a three-month gap before the last 500 commits of a project.

 You may use data from any project, but the time contraint still applies, i.e., you are not allowed to use data from other projects, that was not available at the time of the commit for which you are running the prediction.

 All models will be ranked in three categories:
 - Best overall performance, measured with Matthews Correlation Coefficient.
-- Lowests costs for projects with "cheap" defects.
+- Lowest  costs for projects with "cheap" defects.
-- Lowests costs for projects with "expensive" defects.
+- Lowest  costs for projects with "expensive" defects.

 The cost saving potential will be measured assuming that cheap defects are as expensive as quality assurance (e.g., code review) for 1000 Logical Lines of Code (LLOC defined as non-empty, non-comment lines).
 For expensive defects, we assume that a defect is as expensive as quality assurance for 10,000 LLOC.
 The costs are computed using Equation 44 of [this article](https://doi.org/10.1109/TSE.2019.2957794) (preprint: https://arxiv.org/abs/1911.04309).